shrik3/rustubs/README.md

 tutorial purposes.
 These code are available in public, but the Copyright status is not clear.

+This project **will adapt a copy-left license** (presumably EUPL-1.2).
+As soon as I do a total clean-room rewrite of the borrowed code. **As for now, all rights are reserverd**.
+I'm sorry for this, but I need to stay on the safe side before everything is sorted out.

+To be specific:
 ```
-startup.s
-Makefile
-arch/x86_64/linker.ld
+./boot/startup-x86_64.s
+    Copyright 1998-2002  Institut für Verteilte Systeme (IVS), Otto-von-Guericke-Universität Magdeburg
+    Copyright 2002-2019  Lehrstuhl für Informatik 4, Friedrich-Alexander-Universität Erlangen-Nürnberg

+rest of the code:
+    Copyright 2023-2024 Tianhao Wang <shrik3@mailbox.org>
 ```

-This project **will adapt a copy-left license** (presumably EUPL-1.2).
-I'll try to either ask for permission to distribute the copied code under a copy-left license, or do a clean-room rewrite.

-Untill then, all rights are reserverd to the original authors of OOStuBS (although unclear).
-Redistribution of the above files MUST include this notice.

-# The rust port of OOStuBS [WIP]
+# RuStuBS: a rust tutorial operating system inspired by OOStuBS.

 This is a toy bare metal operation system implemented in Rust.
 Apologies for my shitty code, I'm a rust beginner.